 When you develop athlete’s feet, you have got infection very near your nails.
 If you don’t treat the athlete’s feet immediately, the fungus will find way to enter your nails.
 Once the fungus enters the nail, it will spread fast.

 Nail fungus can be easily treated by using Zeta Clear.
-Personally I believe that is one of the hordes of medications out there which actually lives upto its promises.
+Personally, I believe that is one of the hordes of medications out there which actually lives upto its promises.
 I remember how bad and ugly by nails used to look.
 I tried several other home remedies but all were a waste of time.
 If you want to save your time and money then I strongly suggest that you too grab Zeta Clear.
 It is easily the best nail fungus remover that I know of.
 I can personally vouch for this product because I got results from it.
+Moreover, Zetaclear is FDA approved.

 This is generally the first form of treatment.
 It should be started the minute the infection is noticed.
 For best results, fill your bathtub with warm water, you could also use a bucket that is large enough for both your feet.
 Mix in a few tablespoons of Epsom salt and keep your feet submerged for at least 15 to 20 minutes.
 Repeat this method of treatment multiple times right through the day so your infected nail can heal properly.